fake-useragent/fake-useragent/README.md

   - Allow filters on browser, OS and usage percentage
   - Update the cache scraper to scape the new data source for user-agent strings
   - Adapted the code to work with the new JSON data format
+  - Parameter `use_external_data=True` is removed.
+If you use this parameter, just remove it!

 - 1.1.3 March 20, 2023